Exercise Snacks

 Related Read

-The Premise That Was Stealing Her Mornings
+The Premise That Was Eating Aaron's Day

-The trainer wasn't wrong.
+Aaron's old trainer wasn't wrong.
 The premise was.

 The Two-Minute Floor

-The Eleven-Hour Sit Beth Did Not Notice
+The Eleven-Hour Sit Nobody Flags

-You can not out-train an eleven-hour sit.
+You cannot out-train an eleven-hour sit.
 You can interrupt it.

 That sentence is the whole article.
+Tape it to the dash of your truck.

 The People The Research Watches Win